Thousands of black students leave Chicago for other segregated districts — The Chicago Reporter

 The work of Jasper’s first professional black photographer shines a light on the segregated past of an East Texas town known best for the racially motivated murder that occurred there in 1998.

 Behind sale of closed schools, a legacy of segregation — The Chicago Reporter

-A look at why, four years later, most of the 43 school buildings left behind by Chicago’s mass school closures are still vacant with no plans for reuse — burdening the African-American communities where they’re located.
+Four years after Chicago’s mass school closures, dozens of school buildings were still empty without plans for reuse — burdening the African-American communities where they’re located.

 In Kansas City, a lesson in transforming closed schools — The Chicago Reporter

 Both Chicago and Kansas City carried out mass school closures in poor, black neighborhoods.
 But they had vastly different approaches to finding new uses for the empty buildings.